 Keep your eyes open and your focus wide, because you never know where your heart will nudge you.

-One of the main ways that I follow my heart is simply by getting feelings.
+One of the main ways that I follow my heart is simply by noticing my feelings.
 To put this into concrete terms, someone may contact me about doing a business partnership.

-What I’ll do is stay open and see how things feel.
+What I’ll do is stay open and notice how things feel.
 Most of the time it won’t feel right, or something will feel off, so I either say no, or decide to wait.

 Sometimes I’ll feel uncertain.
-In that case, I may explore the opportunity a bit further and see how things go and how they feel.
+In that case, I’ll explore the opportunity further and see how things go and how they feel.

 Now, I’ll also use my mind to assess things, such as if I have time, if I want to do this, and so on.
 There’s never any rush to jump into an opportunity, even if it may seem like it.

 There will always be enough opportunities.
-Saying no doesn’t mean missing out, because there will be another train coming along.
+Saying no doesn’t mean missing out, because there will be other trains coming along.